JinwangMok/UNI_simple-choosing-game/README.md

-# simple web choosing game
+# simple choosing game in web

 ### Description
 > 🌱First project using ReactJS